unahouExosite/docs/portals/README.md

 When deleting the current default theme the exosite system theme will be applied to the domain.

-## Client-Models
+## Client Models

 Client models represent a class of devices.
 All devices of the same client model have the same behaviour attributes and pricing.
 Only the domain administrator can use the client model APIs.
-**Note: Image data can currently not be modified using this API** A sample client-model object looks like this:
+**Note: Image data can currently not be modified using this API** A sample client model object looks like this:

 ```
 {